-Cycledata starts pilot with Bicycle platoon recognition/iTLCs
+Cycledata starts pilot with Bicycle platoon recognition via iTLCs

-The HQCDR is a product that Cycledata B.V. has been developed in collaboration with internationally operating radar specialists.
+The HQCDR is a product that Cycledata B.V. has developed with internationally operating radar specialists.
 We translate needs that we identify into qualitative products and services that contribute to an optimal answer to a demand from the market.
 Reliability, accuracy (reality), customer focus and sustainability are core concepts for us and can always be found in our working method.

 The HQCDR is a non-contact bicycle counting system with an accuracy of more than 95% actual data.
 The HQCDR also achieves this high accuracy during peak hours.